WinQuota home

 • - Disable IUSR_WQUOTA user completely

-• - With Windows Control Panel, specify account which has necessary privileges for WinQuota Service.
+• - Specify account which has necessary privileges for WinQuota Service, using Windows Control Panel.

 Q: I've created notification script and it works well when I start it manually; but it fails or produces incorrect results when I specify it to WinQuota.
-What I did wrong?
+What did I do wrong?

-A: The possible problem is that your script uses settings of your account (registry, files, etc).
+A: The possible problem is that your script uses your account settings (registry, files, etc).
 So you need to specify your account to run with WinQuota Service, to share your registry and file settings:

 • - Disable IUSR_WQUOTA user completely

-• - With Windows Control Panel, specify account which has necessary privileges for WinQuota Service.
+• - Specify account which has necessary privileges for WinQuota Service, using Windows Control Panel.

-Q: But why WinQuota user named IUSR_WQUOTA has minimal privileges?
+Q: Why WinQuota user named IUSR_WQUOTA has minimal privileges?

 Q: How to limit WinQuota usage for limited list of users?

 A: WinQuota Control Panel and Windows NT shell extensions requires administrative rights to run.
-Just verify the all required users (and only these) that already have administrative rights.
+Just verify, that all required users (and only them) have administrative rights.

-Q: Does WinQuota API have the same requirements for administrative rights?
+Q: Does WinQuota API have the same administrative rights requirements?

-A: No, command line tools and WinQuota COM API work without administrative rights.
-These abilities were designed for integration into your infrastructure, so you need provide correct access rights to scripts and programs based upon WinQuota API and command line tools yourself.
+A: No, command line tools and WinQuota COM API work without administrative rights requirements.
+This possibility was designed to correspond to infrastructure integration needs, when you need to provide correct access rights for scripts and programs based on WinQuota API and command line tools yourself.

-Q: I have a problem X with WinQuota.
-What I need to do?
+Q: I have an unknown problem with WinQuota.
+What do I need to do?

 Back to top